Responses to common arguments supporting compulsory voting

 Polling shows that approximately 70% of Australians favour compulsory voting.

 This may well be true but it’s hard to see what that actually proves in this case.
 Politicians should always be responsive to those they represent and should be ready to legislate or otherwise act when the electorate voices concerns about its welfare being effected due to, for example, a proposed change in economic policy, an engagement in a foreign war, punishment for crimes being too severe or too light, specific reactions to the global warming threat, or certain categories of the citizenry being denied the vote.
+However in this case it is hard to see how the majority of voters are an effected party in this situation such that they need redress.
+Just how would voluntary voting negatively affect the majority who prefer mandatory voting and how could they possibly be disadvantaged?
+It does seem to deny the ‘standing’ of such campaigners when not only are they not personally effected, but the people they allegedly act for in fact do not want them to act.

 The vote counting quirk of single member voting